When to File Your 1099-MISC Forms

 If Box 7, nonemployee compensation, is used on Form 1099-MISC, these deadlines change:

-Steps to File Form 1099-MISC Online with ExpressIRSForms
+Steps to E-file 1099 MISC Forms with ExpressIRSForms

 What Information is Required When Filing IRS Form 1099-MISC?

-The following data is required to file IRS Form 1099-MISC online:
+The following data is required to file 1099-MISC online:

 - Payer Details: Name, EIN, Address, Payer Type, and Employee Code